sekar3s/Terraform-Lab/Lab/Lab 01 - Azure Provider - Authenticating.md

 ]
 ```

-5. Copy the subscription ID, which you will be using throughout this course.
+6. Copy the subscription ID, which you will be using throughout this course.
+You can also find the Subscription ID under the "Resources tab" in the lab portal.

-6. Set the Azure subscription.
-Replace the subscription ID from the output above
+7. Set the Azure subscription.
+Replace the subscription ID from the output above.
    ```console
    az account set --subscription <INSERT THE DESIRED SUBSCRIPTION ID>
    ```
-7. Congrats!
+8. Congrats!
 You have successfully authenticated and set your subscription.

+#### <ins>  Creating Terraform <ins>

+1. Open VS Code and open the project folder ```C:\Lab_Files\M07_Terraform\terraform_lab_dir\```.
+Select `terraform_lab_dir` folder which will be our home folder for the project.

-8. However, for the purpose of this lab, replace the content in the file ```C:\Lab_Files\M07_Terraform\terraform_lab_dir\main.tf``` with the content below.
+2. Replace the content in the file ```C:\Lab_Files\M07_Terraform\terraform_lab_dir\main.tf``` with the content below and save the file.
 We also need the subscription ID in the provider block starting from version 4.0.0 as shown [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/4.0-upgrade-guide#specifying-subscription-id-is-now-mandatory).
 We will be setting the variable later in the next section and providing the subscription ID using a variable.

 ```tf
 terraform {